swcarmer/projectx/README.md

 The mose secret and important project in the world.

-Created by: Chris Swierczewski
+Created by: C. Swierczewski
-Created by: AMath 483
+Created by: Math 483
-Created by: AMath 583
+Created by: Math 583

 ## How to use